 6.3 Trace and Rare Earth Elements

-In binary diagrams of Cr and Ni versus MgO, well-marked negative correlation trends are observed (Figures 7A and B), whereas in the Cr diagram, the serpentinite samples from the RMMUB reach 7799 ppm (Figure 7A).
-In the normalized multi-element diagrams (Sun & McDonough, 1989) are observed among the samples, showing slight fractionation between LILE and HFSE, Rb, U, Th spikes and strong depletions Nb-Ta, Sr, and Ti in relation to the Mantle (Figure 7C).
+In binary diagrams of Cr and Ni versus MgO, well-marked negative correlation trends are observed (Figures 8A and B), whereas in the Cr diagram, the serpentinite samples from the RMMUB reach 7799 ppm (Figure 8A).
+In the normalized multi-element diagrams (Sun & McDonough, 1989) are observed among the samples, showing slight fractionation between LILE and HFSE, Rb, U, Th spikes and strong depletions Nb-Ta, Sr, and Ti in relation to the Primitive Mantle (Figure 8C).

-In the multielemental diagram, normalized by Chondrite (Figure 7D), there is a slight fractioning between Light Rare Earth Elements (LREEs) and Heavy Rare Earth Elements (HREEs), with a slight enrichment in the LREEs and a small depletion in the HREEs.
+In the multielemental diagram, normalized by Chondrite (Figure 8D), there is a slight fractioning between Light Rare Earth Elements (LREEs) and Heavy Rare Earth Elements (HREEs), with a slight enrichment in the LREEs and a small depletion in the HREEs.
 It is also noted that the ratios of LaN/LuN (11.95 – 2.70), LaN/YbN (13.34 – 0.72), SmN/YbN (10.97 – 0.74) e LaN/SmN (9.30 – 0.64) indicate that there were varying degrees of LREEs fractionation relative to the HREEs.